HeheJuice/OneUI-8.5-Spoofer/README.md

      - Other

 ### 📝 Other Features
-- Unlock OneUI 8.5 App Layout [OneUI 8.5 Apps Required]
+- Unlock OneUI 8.5 App Layout
+     - Required OneUI 8.5 App Installed
-- Unlock OneUI 8.5 Blur UI [Testing] [Required a Live-Blur Support Device]
+- Unlock OneUI 8.5 Blur UI
+     - Required OneUI 8.5 App Installed
+     - Required the device itself supports Live-Blur
+### ℹ️ How to use?
+- Install the .APK and activate in LSPosed
+- Reboot your device (Recommended)